 In 1923, the Mars Co. developed the Milky Way bar by putting nougat inside a chocolate bar.
 That same year, former Hershey employee H.B.
 Reese introduced Reese's Peanut Butter Cups, which later became part of the Hershey brand.

-As the years progressed, chocolate concoctions from both small and large producers became increasingly innovative.
-New flavor combinations introduced in 2017 included pairing spices with tropical fruit, apple and cumin, and pear and Himalayan black salt, according to Confectionary News.
+As the years progressed, chocolate concoctions from both small and large producers have became increasingly innovative.

-- National Confectioners Association: The Story of Chocolate
+- Learn more about the history of the chocolate industry from the National Confectioners Association: The Story of Chocolate.